-I always treat Bohol an an important island, in terms of history, for the following reasons — the “Blood Compact,” Dagohoy’s 80-year revolution, and Pres.
-Carlos P. Garcia.
-Oh, and I should add Yoyoy Villame, who made recalling Philippine history easier by making a song out of it.
+I always treat Bohol an an important island, in terms of history, for many reasons, including the “Blood Compact,” Dagohoy’s 80-year revolution, Pres.
+Carlos P. Garcia, and Yoyoy Villame, who made recalling Philippine history easier by making a song out of it.
 In addition to these significant contributions to Philippine history, Bohol also offers one-of-a-kind experience with the best of stunning rural landscapes and pristine beaches.

 I always drop by Tagbilaran City in Bohol on my way to Siquijor when I’m taking the long trip via boat.
 But I would only have two hours and my destination would always be the same — Buzz Cafe at Galeria Luisa to buy dinner and eat ice cream, and buy lipstick at Watsons in the same mall.
 Sometimes I eat at the restaurant, often times, I just go back to the boat as soon as my order is ready and eat in the boat.
 I have only toured our neighbor island twice, and every time felt like the island was not for me.
 But in February, I had a quick trip to Bohol with my husband’s family, and the whole time I realized how much this neighbor has improved, has matured.